Project-X-Mods/coffeelinux/README.md

 5: hit yes alot when asked lol.

-6: remove the "#" from the multilib entries in the file it brings up (if needed), ctrl+S,ctrl+x to save and exit the editor.
+6: remove the "#" from the multilib entries in the file it brings up (if needed), ctrl+s,ctrl+x to save and exit the editor.

 7: let it do its thing. make choices involving pipewire and fonts, stupid stuff like that.

 8: set the root password, user password, and the temp user password (needed to automate yay install).

-9: enter the temp user password once.
+9: enter the temp user password a few times.

 10: yay installs come next (they will ask for the user password alot, sorry).